cesarParra/lwc-signals/CONTRIBUTING.md

-# Contributing to LWC Store
+# Contributing to LWC Signals

-First off, thank you for considering contributing to LWC Store.
+First off, thank you for considering contributing to LWC Signals.
 It's your contributions that make the community a great place to be.

 ## Where do I go from here?

-If you've noticed a bug or have a feature request, make sure to check our [Issues](https://github.com/cesarParra/lwc-store/issues) to see if someone else in the community has already created a ticket.
-If not, go ahead and [make one](https://github.com/cesarParra/lwc-store/issues/new)!
+If you've noticed a bug or have a feature request, make sure to check our [Issues](https://github.com/cesarParra/lwc-signals/issues) to see if someone else in the community has already created a ticket.
+If not, go ahead and [make one](https://github.com/cesarParra/lwc-signals/issues/new)!

 ## Fork & create a branch

-If this is something you think you can fix, then [fork LWC Store](https://help.github.com/articles/fork-a-repo) and create a branch with a descriptive name.
+If this is something you think you can fix, then [fork LWC Signals](https://help.github.com/articles/fork-a-repo) and create a branch with a descriptive name.

 ```bash